Natural Social Groups

 Fundamental Attribution Error

-With that in mind, we judge our choices differently than we judge others.
+We judge our choices differently than we judge others’ choices.
 Psychologists call this natural tendency—the fundamental attribution error (FAE).
-The fundamental attribution error is the tendency to attribute another behavior to their personality, while our behaviors are because of personality when successful and to situational problems when we are unsuccessful.
-We typically ignore the situational constraints that affect the choices of others.
+The fundamental attribution error is the tendency to attribute another’s behavior to their personality, while our behaviors as due to our personality when successful and to situational issues when we are unsuccessful.
+We ignore the situational issues when considering the choices of others.

 We do not always fall prey to the FAE, but certain factors tend us to rely on it.
 For instance, if we hurried.
 It is quicker and easier to assume the other person selected an action because that’s their nature (personality) than it is to find out the situational factors that may have driven their choice.
 We use FAE when watching the news, talking with friends, and whenever we consider others.